Supervised learning for robust quantum control in composite-pulse systems: Supervised Learning Model

 \subsection{Modified gradient descent algorithm}

 In the original GRAPE algorithm \cite{Khaneja2005}, the control variables are \emph{amplitudes} of control fields, but they become \emph{phases} here.
-As a result, the original GRAPE algorithm cannot be directly applied in the current model, and a modified version of the GRAPE algorithm is urgently required to accommodate this situation.
-We next explain this modified GRAPE algorithm.
+As a result, the original GRAPE algorithm cannot be directly applied in the current model, and a modified version is urgently required to accommodate this situation.
+We next explain the details of this modified GRAPE (mGRAPE) algorithm.